jbampton/ruby-strip/README.md

 # Ruby white space strip command line application

-This repository is about all things Ruby.
+This repository is about all things [Ruby](https://www.ruby-lang.org/en/).

+Hey come and check out the [Ruby in 4 seconds](https://youtu.be/ayx4fASYkZU) video.

-The actual program uses **Ruby Power** to strip whitespace from files, and the accompanying documentation provided aims at being an easy to follow tutorial on Ruby.
+The actual program uses [Ruby Power](https://www.ruby-lang.org/en/documentation/success-stories/) to strip whitespace from files, and the accompanying documentation provided aims at being an easy to follow tutorial on Ruby.

-For those of you who don't know much about Ruby....
+For those of you who don't know much about [Ruby](http://ruby-doc.org)....

-Here's **Ruby** in five seconds....to quote Wikipedia...
+Here's **Ruby Power** in five seconds from [Ruby Wikipedia](https://en.wikipedia.org/wiki/Ruby_(programming_language):

 [Ruby](http://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=59579) was accepted as a Japanese Industrial Standard (JIS X 3017) in 2011[25] and an international standard (ISO/IEC 30170) in 2012.

-This program runs on the command line and accepts a single argument, a folder path name.
+This program runs on the [command line](https://en.wikipedia.org/wiki/Command-line_interface) and accepts a single argument, a folder path name.

 It checks this folder recursively through all sub folders and files for leading and trailing whitespace.